-I have some ideas as to what I might add like yeast nutrients, oak etc. I would love to hear your suggestions, tips or tricks for these 6 gal juice in 6 1/2 gal buckets.
+I have some ideas as to what I might add like yeast nutrients, oak, grape skin packs to give them body, etc. I would love to hear your suggestions, tips or tricks for these 6 gal juice in 6 1/2 gal buckets.

 I emailed NB and asked for any advice, tips or suggestions.
 This is the helpful response I got.